EVERYONE IS A CHAMPION FOR CHANGE

 As we embark on our new CORE work, United Way will provide information to legislators and to the public to increase understanding and awareness of the impact of policy and budget decisions on children birth to 8 and their families in our community.

-Every year, United Ways across the country band together for Lobby Day, an organized gathering of staff and volunteers to champion key issues relevant to our work.
+Every year, United Ways across the country band together for Lobby Day, an organized gathering of staff and volunteers championing key issues relevant to our work.

 This year, United Way of Snohomish County advocated for the state's continued support of two items on the United Ways of the Pacific Northwest's legislative agenda: funding for 2-1-1 and HB1508, which requires Breakfast After the Bell in high-needs schools.